woahbase/website/docs/images/alpine-nfs.md

 This [image][155] containerizes the [NFS][1] server to share files/directories over the network to devices in the same LAN.
 Checkout this [link][2] to get started.
-Not really useful over the internet because security concerns.
+Not really useful over the internet because of security concerns.
 It *can* be tunnelled by SSH but thats quite slow and there are better options.

 {{ m.srcimage('alpine-s6') }} with the {{ m.alpinepkg('nfs-utils')